-11. Trustees' Remuneration and Expenses
+11. Trustees' & Members Remuneration and Expenses

-The Chief Executive Officer is not a Trustee and has been paid remuneration or has received other benefits from an employment with the Kite Academy Trust in respect of the services they provide undertaking the role of Chief Executive Officer under their contract of employment.
-No trustee is under a contract of employment with the Trust and, therefore, has not received remuneration or other benefits.
+The Chief Executive Officer has been paid remuneration or has received other benefits from an employment with the Kite Academy Trust.
+They only receive remuneration in respect of services they provide undertaking the role of Chief Executive Officer under their contract of employment.

-During the period ended 31 August 2022, there were no Trustee expenses reimbursed or paid directly to any Trustee (2021: nil).
+During the period ended 31 August 2023, there were no Trustee expenses reimbursed or paid directly to any Trustee (2022: nil).
+One member was paid £39 travel expenses to attend a meeting at Holly Lodge Academy (2022: £nil).